open-life-science/open-life-science.github.io/openseeds/cohort-procedures-and-templates/video-facilitator-guide.md

 - [ ] Please ask the organising team for credentials to access [otter.ai](http://otter.ai/), YouTube and Zoom.
 We also share this information via Keybase (if you want, you could create a Keybase account, if you don't have one already).
 - [ ] You can publish the OLS video using your own account.
 Please create a YouTube account if you don't have one and ask the Community Coordinator to give you editor access to the OLS YouTube account so you can publish the video.
-- [ ] Access OLS’ [Shared Drive](https://docs.google.com/presentation/d/1lDLg0xztRfyEgdlJWFDHJMRW6c6k1Yyh02vux8HKDQA/edit#slide=id.g2127687abdb_2_2) to get the slide template for the video thumbnail that you can edit with the cohort call details.
+- [ ] Access OLS' [Shared Drive](https://docs.google.com/presentation/d/1lDLg0xztRfyEgdlJWFDHJMRW6c6k1Yyh02vux8HKDQA/edit#slide=id.g2127687abdb_2_2) to get the slide template for the video thumbnail that you can edit with the cohort call details.
 - [ ] When the video is published, please share it with the cohort directly via Slack.

 #### Please try doing the video processing on the same week of the cohort call, so we can add the link to the recording to the weekly cohort mailing we send every Monday to all cohort members.